NethulaRankidu/grocery_store_related/README.md

 grocery_project
 ├───build   // This is ignored by .gitignore
 ├───dist    // This too, is ignored by .gitignore
-│   ├───custom-runtime      // Post the custom-runtime as this after the build is done │   ├───lib // Libraries will be included here after clean and build │   ├───grocery.ico // Our icon is included here.
+│   ├───custom-runtime      // Paste the custom-runtime as this after the build is done │   ├───lib // Libraries will be included here after clean and build │   ├───grocery.ico // Our icon is included here.
 │   └───GroceryStore.jar    // Where our jar exists